Chapman-Enskog theory and crossover between diffusion and superdiffusion for nearly integrable quantum gases: Chapman-Enskog theory for the GHD-Boltzmann equation

 On the other hand, this equation itself just states that the combination $\rho_{\rm p}^{(0,0)} - \delta_\mathfrak{D} \mathcal{C} \epsilon_0^{(1,0)}$ is a stationary state.
 Hence, choosing $\epsilon_0^{(1,0)} \neq 0$ has an effect of shifting the stationary, thermal boosted state and therefore is redundant.
 The role of the constitutive conditions is to remove this redundancy.

-The second equation of the Chapman-Enskog hierarchy at level $2$ given in~\eqref{ChE_level_2} determines $\epsilon_0^{(0,1)}$.
-Note that it does not involve explicitly the diffusion term of the GHD and is structurally similar to the standard Chapman-Enskog equation at level $2$, c.f.~\eqref{Std_ChE_first_level}.
+The second equation of the ChE hierarchy at level $2$ given in~\eqref{ChE_level_2} determines $\epsilon_0^{(0,1)}$.
+Note that it does not involve explicitly the diffusion term of the GHD and is structurally similar to the standard ChE equation at level $2$, c.f.~\eqref{Std_ChE_first_level}.

 As mentioned earlier, hydrodynamic equations at subsequent orders follow from evaluating corrections to pressure $\mathcal{P}$ and heat current $\mathcal{J}$.
 The same equations in $\{\mathscr{q}_0, \mathscr{q}_1, \mathscr{q}_2 \}$ or $\{\beta_0,\beta_1,\beta_2 \}$ variables follow now from evaluating $G_a(\{\mathscr{q}_b\})$ on the series expansion of $\rho_{\rm p}$.
 To discuss a general structure of the resulting equations it is useful to decompose $G_a$ in two contributions differing in the scaling parameters,